HolosDev/CEREScript-Core01-BI/Documents/Structure.md

 * 0: Retention code of `SpoolInstance`
   * "Retain": keep the `SpoolInstance`
-  * "Init": keep the `SpoolInstance`, but do not keep `LocalVariables`
+  * "Forget": keep the `SpoolInstance`, but do not keep `LocalVariables`
+  * "Init": Initiate `CEREScript` and `LocalVariables`
   * "Abolish": end the `SpoolInstance`
 * 1: Jump the retained `SpoolInstance`
+* 4: Stop or Pause immediately
+  * "Stop": stop and remove rest CEREScript
-* 2: Elapsed InternalTime in time-slot
+  * "Pause": pause in this time-slot
+  * otherwise: continue
 * 16~23: Add readVP/writeVP in SpoolInstance
   * Usually, BI does not add a new VP when Spool initiate Variable
 * 24~31: Remove readVP/writeVP in SpoolInstance